David-Sweeney/StellarMortis/README.md

 In general, if you do not intend to calculate the microlensing events caused by the population then you will not need to specify the mass of the remnants.

 ### Natal Kicks
 As demonstrated in *[The Galactic Underworld](https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.4971S/abstract)*, natal kicks play a big role in the distribution of the galactic underworld.
 The `NatalKick` class provides a simple interface to apply natal kicks to the population of dead stars.
 The `NatalKick` class is instantiated with a dictionary containing the natal kicks to be applied to each species of dead star.
 The keys of the dictionary are the species of dead star and the values are the natal kicks to be applied.
-The natal kick can be specified as a single value in km/s, a string specifiying one of the pre-defined natal kicks or a function which takes the mass of the remnant ($m_r$) and the mass of the progenitor star ($m_p$) as arguments and returns the natal kick in km/s.
+The natal kick can be specified as a single value in km/s, a string specifiying one of the pre-defined natal kicks or a function which takes the mass of the remnant ($m_r$) and the initial mass of the progenitor star ($m_p$) as arguments and returns the natal kick in km/s.
 The pre-defined natal kicks are:

 - `Hobbs2005` &mdash; The natal kicks from [Hobbs et al. (2005)](https://ui.adsabs.harvard.edu/abs/2005MNRAS.360..974H/abstract).
 - `Igoshev2020` &mdash; The natal kicks from [Igoshev et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.494.3663I/abstract) for the young pulsars.
 - `Igoshev2020All` &mdash; The natal kicks from [Igoshev et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.494.3663I/abstract) for all measured pulsars.
 - `Renzo2018` &mdash; The natal kicks from [Renzo et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019A&A...624A..66R) which describe the natal kicks experienced by neutron star binaries in which the neutron star remains in the binary.

-Each pre-defined natal kick also has a corresponding `scaled` version which scales the natal kicks by a factor of $1.35/m_r$.
-This is intended to be used on the black holes if the natal kicks are to be scaled by the mass of the remnant (i.e. to provide the same momentum to all neutron stars and black holes). $1.35$ is taken to be the average mass of a neutron star in solar masses.
+Each pre-defined natal kick distribution also has a corresponding `scaled` version which scales the natal kicks by a factor of $1.35/m_r$.
+This is intended to be used on the black holes if the natal kicks are to be scaled by the mass of the remnant (i.e. to provide the same momentum to all neutron stars and black holes). $1.35 M_{\odot}$ is taken to be the average mass of a neutron star in solar masses.

 These natal kicks can then be applied to the population using the `.add_kicks()`.